karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 -----------------------

 You can scale a running app or worker.
 Scaling means to change the amount of instances that the app or worker is deployed to.
-This happens whithout interruption to the running instances.
+This happens without interruption to the running instances.
 To pause an app or worker, you can scale it to 0 instances